zyLiu-aftership/shipping-sdk-java/README.md

 The AfterShip SDK has the following resource which are exactly the same as the API endpoints:

-- AddressValidationsBetaResource
+- LocationsResource
-  - Create an address validation
+  - Get locations
 - RatesResource
   - Get rates
   - Calculate rates